zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 - **Horizontal** - Will make the X axis the category axis.
 - **Vertical** - Will make the Y axis the category axis.

-### Rotate x-axis tick labels
+### Rotate bar labels

-When the graph is vertically oriented, this setting rotates the labels under the bars.
-This setting is useful when bar chart labels are long and overlap.
+When the graph is in vertical orientation you can use this setting to rotate the labels under the bars.
+Useful if the labels are long and overlap.

-### X-axis tick label maximum length
+### Bar label max length

-Sets the maximum length of bar chart labels.
-Labels longer than the maximum length are truncated, and appended with `...`.
+Sets the max length of the bar label.
+Labels longer than the max length will be truncated and `...` will be appended to the end.

-### Bar labels minimum spacing

-Sets the minimum spacing between bar labels.

 ### Show values